NetSparkleUpdater/NetSparkle/README.md

 See #238 [and this documentation](https://docs.microsoft.com/en-us/dotnet/desktop/winforms/high-dpi-support-in-windows-forms?view=netframeworkdesktop-4.8#configuring-your-windows-forms-app-for-high-dpi-support) for the fix for making this work on the sample application.
 Basically, you need to use an app config file and manifest file to let Windows know that your application is DPI-aware.
 If that doesn't work for you, try some of the tips at [this SO post](https://stackoverflow.com/questions/4075802/creating-a-dpi-aware-application).

+### What's all this about trimming?

+[Trimming](https://learn.microsoft.com/en-us/dotnet/core/deploying/trimming/trimming-options) is a great way to reduce the file size of your application when it is self-published and/or built as a self-contained application.
+In short, trimming removes unused code from your applications, including external libraries, so you can ship your application with a reduced file size.
+To trim your application on publish, add `<PublishTrimmed>true</PublishTrimmed>` to your `csproj` file.
+If you want to trim all assemblies (including those that may not have specified they are compatible with trimming), add `<TrimMode>full</TrimMode>` to your `csproj` file; to only trim those that have opted-in, use `<TrimMode>partial</TrimMode>`.
+To enable warnings for trimming, add `<SuppressTrimAnalysisWarnings>false</SuppressTrimAnalysisWarnings>`.

+There are other options to use, which you can learn more about on Microsoft's documentation [here](https://learn.microsoft.com/en-us/dotnet/core/deploying/trimming/trimming-options).
+For those applications that may not work with the built-in trimming options, please try [Zack.DotNetTrimmer](https://github.com/yangzhongke/Zack.DotNetTrimmer) or other solutions you may find.

+We recommend that you trim your application before publishing it and distributing it to your users.
+Some of NetSparkle's default dependencies are rather large, but the file size can be drastically reduced by the trim process.
+If you choose to trim your application, don't forget to test it after trimming and make sure you fix any warnings that come up!

+You can also read more about trimming libraries [here](https://learn.microsoft.com/en-us/dotnet/core/deploying/trimming/prepare-libraries-for-trimming).

+### Is this library compatible with AOT compilation?

+Yes.

+### Is this library nullable aware?

+Yes.

+### Can I use relative paths for my app cast item download links?

+Yes.
+In the app cast generator, you can do things like, `-u ../` to make NetSparkle check the directory above the server's `appcast.xml` file for download files.

 ### NuGet has lots of packages when I search for "NetSparkle", which one do I use?

 `NetSparkleUpdater.SparkleUpdater` is the right package if you want the library with no built-in UI.
 Otherwise, use `NetSparkleUpdater.UI.{YourChoiceOfUI}`, which will give you a built-in UI and the core library.
 Previous to 2.0, the UI libraries reference `NetSparkle.New`, which is now deprecated.